 Trust water right agreement – An agreement with Ecology for Ecology to hold and manage a water right in the TWRP.

 Trust water right agreement for water banking purposes – A specific type of trust water right agreement for the establishment and operation of water banks.
-These agreements are also referred to as a “water banking agreement.”
+This type of agreement is also referred to as a “water banking agreement.”

 Water bank – A contractual arrangement to use the TWRP to provide mitigation to enable water uses that could otherwise impair existing water rights and/or be detrimental to the public interest.

-Water banking purposes – Any use of the TWRP to mitigate water uses that could otherwise impair existing rights and/or be detrimental to the public interest.
+Water banking purposes – Any use of the TWRP to mitigate water uses that would otherwise impair existing rights and/or be detrimental to the public interest.

 SECTION 2: BACKGROUND

 Chapter 90.42 RCW establishes and governs the statewide Trust Water Rights Program (TWRP).
 Through the TWRP, Ecology may acquire a water right through donation, lease, purchase, or other means (RCW 90.42.080).
-Water rights held in the TWRP are not subject to relinquishment (RCW 90.14.140(2)(h)), and retain their original priority date (RCW 90.42.040).
+Water rights held in the TWRP are not subject to relinquishment (RCW 90.14.140(2)(h)) and retain their original priority date (RCW 90.42.040).
 Under this program, Ecology holds and manages water rights for specified purposes, including but not limited to instream flows and mitigation for out-of-stream uses.

 SECTION 3: ESTABLISHING A TRUST WATER RIGHT

-A trust water right is established when Ecology agrees to hold a water right in the TWRP (see guidance for details on required documentation).
+A trust water right is established when Ecology agrees to hold a water right in the TWRP (see guidance for details on required documentation) Note: this guidance that has not yet been released.
 A decision to approve a water right change under RCW 90.03.380 or RCW 90.44.100 by itself does not establish a trust water right.

 SECTION 4: WATER BANKING

 Per RCW 90.42.100, Ecology may use the TWRP for water banking purposes.
-Ecology interprets water banking purposes to mean any use of the TWRP to mitigate water uses that could otherwise impair existing rights and/or be detrimental to the public interest.
+Ecology interprets water banking purposes to mean any use of the TWRP to mitigate water uses that would otherwise impair existing rights and/or be detrimental to the public interest.
 Water banks may include simple arrangements that use a single trust water right to mitigate for another use.
 Water banks may also include complex arrangements whereby one or more water rights is used to mitigate for many new or existing uses.
+Q: when is a water bank used to mitigate an already existing use?

 Ecology has discretion whether to hold and manage a trust water right for water banking purposes (see RCW 90.42.110).